top of page

 Best Weather

-Swimming is possible all year round.
-The water temperatures range from 74°F (25°C) in January to 83°F (28°C) in August.
-And if you want to surf: You will have the most wind from February to May.
+Swimming is possible year-round, with water temperatures ranging from 74°F (25°C) in January to 83°F (28°C) in August.
+And if you're into surfing, the windiest months are from February to May – perfect for catching some waves.

 Temperatures in Mérida